YottaDB/YDBDoc/ProgGuide/langext.rst

 **String Normalization**

 In YottaDB, strings are not implicitly normalized.
 Unicode normalization is a method of computing canonical representation of the character strings.
 Normalization is required if the strings contain combination characters (such as accented characters consisting of a base character followed by an accent character) as well as precomposed characters.
-The Unicode™ standard assigned code-points to such precomposed characters for backward compatibility with legacy code sets.
+The Unicode™ standard has assigned code-points to such precomposed characters for backward compatibility with legacy code sets.
 For the applications containing both versions of the same character (or combining characters), Unicode recommends one of the normal forms.
 Because YottaDB does not normalize strings, the application developers must develop the functionality of normalizing the strings, as needed, in order for string matching and string collation to behave in a conventional and wholesome fashion.
 In such a case, edit checks can be used that only accept a single representation when multiple representations are possible.

 **UTF-16 is not supported for $PRINCIPAL Device**

-In YottaDB does not support UTF-16, UTF-16LE and UTF-16BE encodings for $PRINCIPAL I/O devices (including Terminal, Sequential and Socket devices).
+YottaDB does not support UTF-16, UTF-16LE and UTF-16BE encodings for $PRINCIPAL I/O devices (including Terminal, Sequential and Socket devices).
 In order to perform Unicode™-related I/O with the $PRINCIPAL device, application developers must use "UTF-8" for the ICHSET or OCHSET deviceparameters.

 **UTF-16 is not supported for Terminal Devices**